noliveira95/aurelius/README.md

 <br><br>

 # Loading the Extension
-- Clone this repo
+- Clone this repo and install packages with `npm i`
 - From the root dir run `npm run build`
 - Go to Chrome (or another Chrome-based browser) and go to the Extensions page
 - Turn on dev mode
 - Select "Load Unpacked" and select the `dist/` folder

 # Running the Dev Server
-- Clone this repo
+- Clone this repo and install packages with `npm i`
 - From the root dir run `npm run dev`
 - View the app by visiting localhost:[port]